side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 Zyprexa is one of those meds that people love to hate, and the damage done to Zyprexa’s reputation due to Eli Lilly’s suppression of data regarding diabetes and weight gain has overshadowed what a life-saving medication it is.
 Zyprexa as monotherapy may or may not be a long-term solution for most people, but as a rescue med there’s none better.

-Of course anything that is mainly used as a rescue med and relatively low-dosage add-on isn’t going to account for 40% of a corporation’s revenue the way Zyprexa did for Lilly during its heyday in the early 2000s; so it’s not surprising that Lilly wanted to hide little details about dosage-related side effects like weight gain, lipids, and blood sugar.
+Of course anything that is mainly used as a treatment for only 6–8 weeks3, as a rescue med, or relatively low-dosage add-on isn’t going to account for 40% of a corporation’s revenue the way Zyprexa did for Lilly during its heyday in the early 2000s; so it’s not surprising that Lilly wanted to hide little details about dosage-related side effects like weight gain, lipids, and blood sugar.
+Getting approval to treat bipolar disorder forever is a cash-cow any corporation would literally kill for.

 As if I didn’t go on long enough already.